-This Mediterranean keto ‘potato’ salad is an absolute must for your summer repertoire!
-Incredibly simple yet bursting with flavor, its ideal for grilling and barbecues!
+This Mediterranean keto ‘potato’ salad is an absolute must for your summer repertoire.
+Incredibly simple yet bursting with flavor, think of it as the ideal buddy for grilling and barbecues.

 Mediterranean Keto ‘Potato’ Salad